 Browse our approximately 70 apps on the App Store for games, educational content and more! view all apps

-The following apps have been downloaded about 4 million times and have been featured by Apple on lists such as "Apps For Kids," "Staff Favorites," "App Store Essentials" and more.
+The following apps have been downloaded over 3 million times and have been featured by Apple on lists such as "Apps For Kids," "Staff Favorites," "App Store Essentials" and more.

 Build A Train

 The perfect virtual trainset for your 1-6 year old!
 Dozens of trains, dozens of interactive maps.
 Choo Choo!

 Your little train lover can create his or her own trains and export them to our other train apps!

 This app features 175 illustrations and has been an Apple Staff Favorite.
 It is currently on the "Apps For Kids" list.

 Does your kid love coloring and jigsaw puzzles?
 With dozens of available themes your child is sure to have fun!

 The perfect step-by-step assistant to learn drawing techniques.
 A #1 US Education App.

 Build your train empire across four eras!
 Features over 60 trains, 20 maps and lots of pickup/dropoff adventures.